How to define and call the `macro` macro function in the AnQiCMS template to create reusable code snippets?

 {% endmacro %}

-We need to use the tag to import these macro functions in the main template file.{% import ... %}The tag to import them.importTags are very flexible, they can import a single macro function, multiple macro functions, or even set aliases for imported macro functions to avoid naming conflicts or simplify calls:
+We need to use tags to import these macro functions in the main template file,{% import ... %}and we use them.importThe tag is very flexible, it can import a single macro function, multiple macro functions, and even set aliases for imported macro functions to avoid naming conflicts or simplify calls:

 {% import "partial/archive.helper" article_item, article_summary as summary_card %}